 3. He appeared on the census in 1900 in Douglas Township, Jackson, KS, USA.
 5 The 1900 census recorded George Greaser, farmer, widowed, 62, born Dec 1838, living with his children: Edward, farm laborer, 25, 1875; Joseph H. farm laborer, 24, 1876; Leotia B., 21, Oct 1879; David, farm laborer, 20, Dec 1880; and Lizzie, 16, May 1884.
 George was born in Ohio and his parents birthplace unknown.
 His children were born in Kansas and their mother in Virginia.

-4. Census: Kansas State Census, 1905, Douglas Township, Jackson, KS, USA.
+4. He appeared on the Kansas State Census census in 1905 in Douglas Township, Jackson, KS, USA.
 6 The 1905 Kansas State Census recorded George Greaser, farmer, 67, living with wife Dora, 47; daughter Leota B., 25; and son David, 23.
 George was born in Germany and came to Kansas from Ohio.
 Dora was born in Ohio and came from there.
 Leota and David were born in Sedgwick, Kansas.

 5. He appeared on the census in 1910 in Hoyt, Jackson, KS, USA.
 2 The 1910 census recorded in Hoyt in Douglas Township: George Greaser, 74, living with wife Madora E., 54.
 The census recorded that they were married for 6 years, it was the 3rd marriage for each, and Madora had given birth to 1 child by 1910, and that child was still alive.
 George and his parents were born in Germany (Dutch) and he immigrated in 1845 and became a U.S. citizen.
 Medora was born in Ohio and her parents in Pennsylvania.
 George owned his home and his occupation was "own income."

 6. Newspaper: Topeka Daily Capital: "Mr. And Mrs. George Greaser, of Hoyt, were in Topeka to visit a sick brother in one of the local hospitals, Saturday.
 They also visited the family of their daughter, Mr. And Mrs. Louis A. Rayland, 311 East Third street.", 25 Apr 1916, Topeka, Shawnee, KS.
 1

 8. He received a pension Civil War pension payable to George Greaser, 427 Liberty St., Topeka, Kansas on 10 Jun 1921 in Topeka, Shawnee, KS.
 3